 6. USE A MEAL PLANNING CALENDAR

 You’ve set a bit of a plan and you’re ready to get to business.
-You need a place to track your meal planning schedule!
+You need a place to track your planned meal schedule!

 Many planners these days have room for meal planning.
 This is great if you look at it often.

 Or you can use a meal planning app.
 Here are some popular options:

 - Cozi.com – Both an app & website